 In about 1871, when he was 24 years of age, he was joined in holy wedlock with Amelia Meitzler (April 27, 1848-1942), daughter of William and Amelia (Ruth) Meitzler of Hereford Township.

 Their children were Irwin D. Wetzel and Minnie Moll.

 They initially lived in the Longswamp area and in about 1873 relocated to Seisholtzville, Hereford Township, Berks County.
-They appear to have remained in Seizholtzville for the rest of their lives but continued to belong to the Reformed Church in Longswamp.
+The family appears to have remained in Seizholtzville for the rest of their lives but continued to belong to the Reformed congregation of Huff's Union Church in Longswamp.
+At the births of the children, their pastor Rev. Eli Keller performed the rite of infant baptism.
 Said the Genealogical and Biographical Annals, "He usually had three or four apprentices, and in a winter season made several hundred pairs of shoes by hand, shoe factories in those days being unknown.
 He and his family occupy a house that was built abouit the time of the Revolutionary war, if not earlier; it is of log construction, but is now weather-boarded, and in winter is very warm."